cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     before performing an upgrade as some versions might require extra steps.

-Upgrading Cloud Native PostgreSQL operator is a two-step process:
+Upgrading CloudNativePG operator is a two-step process:

 1. upgrade the controller and the related Kubernetes resources
 2. upgrade the instance manager running in every PostgreSQL pod